Joystream/atlas/docs/overview.md

 There are 2 methods of handling the incoming traffic and redirecting:

 1. For self-hosted version of Atlas - docker-compose setup located in `ci/` directory.
 This will run docker-compose with NGINX that redirects any incoming traffic.
 Social crawlers' requests get sent to `atlas-meta-server` instance, and otherwise static files are served.
-2. For jsgenesis-run Atlas production instance - Cloudflare Worker setup.
+2. For jsgenesis-run Atlas production instance - Cloudflare Worker setup located in `packages/atlas-cloudflare-worker`.
 This method uses [Cloudflare Workers](https://workers.cloudflare.com/) that runs redirection logic on Cloudflare edge network, allowing redundancy and very fast response times.
 If the request is a regular one, it gets redirected to Vercel deployment.

 To build and run `atlas-meta-server` for production: